Guilt Show: Composition

 During much of the writing, Suptic was on his honeymoon, and Dewees was far less involved in the initial writing process.
 However, this gave brothers Rob and Ryan Pope a more substantial role in writing the album than they had previously had.
 The album was far less collaborative than their previous works, many songs being written and demoed by Pryor, then fleshed out by the rest of the band.
 During the writing, the group was listening to the Clash and Elvis Costello and the Attractions.
 They wanted more upbeat songs that would work well live, citing a return to the sound of Something to Write Home About (1999).
-Pryor was at the happiest point of his life up to that point, but thought that it would not work well lyrical and started writing about other people's relationships.
+Pryor was at the happiest point of his life up to that point, but thought that it would not work well lyrically and started writing about other people's relationships.
 He claimed there was "hardly" anything on the album relating to his life.
 He stated that Pope's divorce was "pretty heavy shit to have gone through.
 So yeah, it made for good lyrical fodder."
 Pope said the theme and overall tone of the songs changed following it: "It made everyone step back and go, 'Wow.
 Okay.'
 It’s a big thing."
 Additionally, a lot of the album talks about conflict between friends.